AzizMez/Python-BDA398B_Final_Project_Undergrad/README.md

 <a href='tree.png' target='_blank'>tree.png</a><br>

-The model I recommend using is random forest filtered 3 as it has less features, less multicolinearity and a high accuracy which will cause less overfitting and better results for outside data (instead of using the random forest original which had high accuracy but has a lot of features, also instead of logistic regression V3 which had higher accuracy since random forests purpose is to oresent overfitting)
+The model I recommend using is random forest filtered 3 as it has less features, less multicolinearity and a high accuracy which will cause less overfitting and better results for outside data (instead of using the random forest original which had high accuracy but has a lot of features, also instead of logistic regression V3 which had higher accuracy since random forests purpose is to present overfitting)